AlanaBF/Nautical-Turtle/README.md

 # Nautical Turtle

-This repository contains the code for my Nautical Turtle Site, which showcases both front-end web development services and tutoring services.
+This repository contains the code for my Nautical Turtle Portfolio Site, which showcases my projects so far.
 The site is built using HTML, CSS, JavaScript, and React.

 Website: [Nautical Turtle](https://nauticalturtle.com)